Clinician Scientist Fellowship

 Applications are considered from any area of our funding remit, with the exception of clinical trials and drug discovery.

-- the support of an appropriate research group and supervisor
+- Have the support of an appropriate research group and supervisor at a UK university or research institute1

 You should not: